chavansrikar/project-on-voice-assistant/README.md

 nodejs speech-recognition text-to-speech
 web-speech-api frontend-project college-project

-⚡ With Omnix, we explored the future of voice-powered interaction and created a working prototype as part of our academic innovation journey.
+⚡ With Omnix, we explored the future of voice-powered interaction and created a working prototype as part of our academic innovation journey. we have been hosted it on render the link is https://project-on-voice-assistant-060.onrender.com/